gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * Running applications in development mode
 * Staging and creating Play distribution packages

-Support for Play 2.4.x is limited and does not include support for a few new build-related features in 2.4.
-Specifically, Gradle does not yet support aggregate reverse routes or the use of "injected" routes generators.
+Compatibility with Play 2.4.x is limited and does not work with a few new build-related features in 2.4.
+Specifically, Gradle does not allow you to configure reverse routes or use "injected" routes generators.
 Future releases will add support for these features as well as other features and versions of the Play Framework.

+Building on top of the new [continuous build](userguide/continuous_build.html) feature from the last release, the `play` plugin lets you run your Play application with "continuous build" and have Gradle automatically rebuild your application when sources change without stopping it.

 See the [User Guide](userguide/play_plugin.html) as well as the sample builds delivered with the Gradle distribution for more information on using the `play` plugin.